 - If you wish to be considered for a need-based scholarship or any other type of financial aid, you should follow the instructions to download and complete the FAFSA.
 Please read the instructions carefully on the scholarship application.
 WE STRONGLY RECOMMEND THAT YOU COMPLETE THE FAFSA FORM, AS IT CONFIRMS YOUR ELIGIBILITY FOR ANY KIND OF NEED-BASED SCHOLARSHIP OR FINANCIAL AID.

-- Obtain one letter of recommendation, which can either be sent directly to us by the author, by regular mail or by email.
+- Letters or recommendation are strongly recommended, but not required.
+They can be sent directly to us by the author, by regular mail or by email.
 A blank form, which can be downloaded and copied, is available on our Web page.
 The form doesn't have to be used, but is only provided as an aid.